Dragon8029/100-days-of-code/Attempt4.md

 ## A4D1:
 *July 14, 2018*

 After some time off due to some medical issues, I am back.
 This will be attempt #4 at the 100 Days of Code Challenge.
 Today I worked on trying to debug the "Asteroids" game I had trouble with prior to stopping attempt #3.

+---

+##A4D2:
+*July 15, 2018*

+Managed to debug "Asteroids" game, one letter was missing, so frustrating.
+Carried on and now have added lives, and levels to the game.